vishnupriyapesu/pes_class_asic/README.md

 **Application Binary Interface**: ABI stands for "Application Binary Interface."
 It is a set of rules and conventions that govern how software components interact with each other at the binary level.
 The ABI defines various aspects of program execution, including how function calls are made, how parameters are passed and returned, how memory is allocated and managed, and more.

-**Memory Allocation and Stack Pointer**

-    Memory allocation refers to the process of assigning and managing memory segments for various data structures, variables, and objects used by a program.
+**Memory Allocation and Stack Pointer**: Memory allocation refers to the process of assigning and managing memory segments for various data structures, variables, and objects used by a program.
 It involves allocating memory space from the system's memory pool and releasing it when it is no longer needed to prevent memory leaks.

 The stack pointer is a register used by a program to keep track of the current position of the program's execution on the call stack.

-  **  Labwork for RISCV Toolchain**
+**Labwork for RISCV Toolchain**

-**  C Program**
+**C Program**

 We wrote a C program for calculating the sum from 1 to n using a text editor